H0than/SQL-Work/README.md

 ##
 Each section of this portfolio is accompanied by SQL code snippets and explanations, providing insight into my SQL skills and how I apply them to solve real-world data management and analysis challenges.
 Whether you're looking for a SQL expert to manage databases, optimise queries, or extract insights from data, this portfolio demonstrates my readiness to take on SQL-related tasks with confidence and expertise.

+# SQL Project

+This project compiles a series of inquiries that explore various SQL functions and queries.
+It incorporates all the concepts I've learned thus far in SQL, providing a comprehensive overview of the language's capabilities.
+The questions cover topics such as joins (including inner joins and left joins), filtering, grouping data using GROUP BY, and the utilization of functions like LIKE and subqueries.
+Through these inquiries, I aim to strengthen my understanding of SQL while also offering a comprehensive summary of its features and applications.